jcaxle/polus-render/README.md

 # Implementation Details
 - Render application is loaded in an IFrame.
-- render() and nb_render() builds up URL scheme fragments for render url, image url, and microjson url.
+- `render()` and `nb_render()` builds up URL scheme fragments for render url, image url, and microjson url.
 It then combines url fragments into a single url which is displayed through an embedded IFrame.
-- Static build of Polus Render as well as files to be displayed in nb_render() are served by Jupyter Server extension
+- Static build of Polus Render as well as files to be displayed in `nb_render()` are served by Jupyter Server extension.
 - Dragging-and-dropping the dataset does not use a server.
 It calls an API from the front end (It should the this under the hood https://developer.mozilla.org/en-US/docs/Web/API/File_API).

 # Misc Implementation Details
 - Two type of servers are used.
 >1.
-Python HTTPServer with CORS and OPTIONS functionality to serve RenderUI
+Python HTTPServer with CORS and OPTIONS functionality to serve Render.
 >2.
-Modified UpDog Flask server to serve local files to RenderUI
+Modified UpDog Flask server to serve local files to Render.

 # Acknowledgements
 - UpDog: https://github.com/sc0tfree/updog